 There’s this myth that you can be too old to rap as if there is some sort of age you reach where you suddenly become too senile to be able to spit.

-To be honest I’m not dreading the prospect of turning 30 or getting even older still.
 With age comes wisdom.
-For those of you that aspire to be successful in life however you define it, you can take solace in the fact that the majority of super successful people only truly found their feet well into their 40′s yet alone reaching 30.
+For those of you that aspire to be successful in life however you define it, you can take solace in the fact that the majority of super successful people only truly found their feet well into their 40’s.
 Some even later than that.
-Though I look back at how quick it’s all gone as we all do.
+I’m certainly nowhere near 40 at the time of writing this but I still look back at how quick my life has gone as we all do.
 It does remind me how important it is to realise that life is very short and your time should not be squandered.

-I look back on 10 years ago when I was 18 and how I used to think about the world, what I know and am able to do now vs what I knew and was able to do then and I feel very positive.
+I look back at when I was 18 and how I used to think about the world, what I know and am able to do now vs what I knew and was able to do then and I feel very positive.
 When I was 18 I really didn’t know how to rap, I didn’t have clue how to make beats, nor DJ.
 Though it was something I was interested in.

 Due to diligent practice and choosing what to do with my time wisely (at least some of the time), I’ve managed to get to the point where I am now and I look with positive anticipation as to the years that lie ahead (kind of ironic considering my last post was titled ‘The Power of Now’ I know….
 Sod off you nit picking ball bags!!!)